Austin Tice's family is still waiting for answers 10 years after his disappearance - WSGW 790 AM & 100.5 FM

 Austin Tice’s family is still waiting for answers 10 years after his disappearance

-▶ Watch Video: Austin Tice’s parents discuss their decadelong fight to bring their son home
+▶ Watch Video: Austin Tice’s mother on U.S. efforts to bring her son home after 10 years

 Ten years after American journalist Austin Tice disappeared in Syria, his family is still waiting for action from the U.S. government.